tsloughter/rebar3.org/content/en/docs/getting-started.md

 ## Installing Erlang

-Rebar3 relies on Erlang already being present on your system in order to run.
+Rebar3 relies on Erlang already being present in your system in order to run.
 If Erlang runs there, Rebar3 should run there as well.

-See the [Adopting Erlang](https://adoptingerlang.org/) section [Installing Erlang/OTP](https://adoptingerlang.org/docs/development/setup/#installing-erlang-otp) for detailed steps of installing Erlang for Windows, Mac, Linux and FreeBSD.
+See the [Adopting Erlang](https://adoptingerlang.org/) section [Installing Erlang/OTP](https://adoptingerlang.org/docs/development/setup/#installing-erlang-otp) for detailed steps on how to install Erlang for Windows, MacOS, Linux and FreeBSD.

 ## Installing from the Rebar3 escript

 [Download the latest stable release](https://s3.amazonaws.com/rebar3/rebar3) as an executable [escript](https://erlang.org/doc/man/escript.html).
-While the script version of Rebar3 is portable and usable from anywhere, it is advised not to keep it in your project's repository and to install it once for your entire system.
-Regardless of which recent Erlang version you have installed, it should be fully compatible with all of them.
+While the script version of Rebar3 is portable and usable from anywhere, it is advised not to keep it in your project's repository and to install it globally, for your entire system.
+Regardless of which recent Erlang version you have installed, Rebar3 should be fully compatible with it.

 One downside of the escript however is that it is a bit slower than a regular Erlang program.
-We recommend to install a fully compiled form of rebar3, which rebar3 can do for you:
+We recommend installing a fully compiled form of Rebar3, which Rebar3 itself can do for you:

 ```shell
 $ ./rebar3 local install